 You’re now ready to upload your file and create your NFT.
 In this next window, you’ll have to choose the NFT you want to sell and upload the file onto OpenSea.
 This is as simple as it gets.

-Most NFT selling platforms accept similar formats.
-In this case, on OpenSea, you’re able to upload JPG, PNG, GIF, SVG, MP4, WEBM, MP3, WAV, OGG, GLB, GLTF.
+Most NFT platforms accept many file formats.
+In this case, on OpenSea, you’re able to upload JPG, PNG, GIF, SVG, MP4, WEBM, MP3, WAV, OGG, GLB, and GLTF.

 Lastly, you can upload files of up to 100 MB.

 CREATE AN AUCTION & FILL IN THE DETAILS